TIGER-AI-Lab/VideoScore2/training/README.md

 # Stage-2: RL (Reinforcement Learning)
 ### 1️⃣ Clone from the original or your forked version
 ```
-git clone <url of llama-factory or your forked one>
+git clone <url of Video-R1 or your forked one>
 ```

 ### 2️⃣ Create a Dedicated Environment